finos/common-domain-model/documentation/source/documentation.rst

    deliveryAmount number (1..1)
    returnAmount number (1..1)

-.. note:: The credit support obligations election data type is suffixed with ``InitialMargin``, because the initial set of credit support agreement documents that have been digitised in the CDM are Initial Margin CSAs.
-However the same structure and associated collateral calculation components are intended for re-use to model Variation Margin CSAs.
+.. note:: The credit support obligations election data type, `CreditSupportObligationsInitialMargin`, is suffixed with ``InitialMargin``, because the initial set of credit support agreement documents that have been digitised in the CDM are Initial Margin CSAs.
+However the same structure and associated collateral calculation components are applicable for Variation Margin CSAs.

 Linking Legal Agreements to Contracts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CDM uses the key / referencing mechanism to tie a legal agreement with the relevant contract or event.

-This referencing mechanism has been implemented for the ``Contract`` type through the ``documentation`` attribute, which uses the ``RelatedAgreement`` data type.
+Legal agreements defined in CDM can be referenced in the ``Contract`` data type, which represents an executed contract for a specified tradable product.
+The ``documentation`` attribute, uses the ``RelatedAgreement`` data type, which can be populated with the details for a relevant agreement that has been defined in the CDM.
 For OTC derivatives, this attribute will contain a reference to the ISDA Master Agreement that governs any derivative transaction between the parties.

 .. code-block:: Haskell